Nanoseb/shat/README.md

 # shat
-A very simple chat in bash
+A *very* simple chat in bash
+Usage: shat IP